CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Lulzbot/PrinterSettings/_index.md

 #### Support

 Supports are how the printer helps overhangs print, as the printer must always work from bottom to top and cannot print without a surface to print on.
-Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print
+Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print.

 #### Adhesion

 Adhesion provides a way for you to help the print stick to the print bed better.
-There are a few options for this
+There are a few options for this.

 `Skirt` Simply outlines the shape before printing it, this does not help much with adhesion though.